 (2) Review accounts with significant dollar or transaction volume on a more frequent basis.

 (H) Ensure the safeguarding of convenience checks to ensure good stewardship and discourage and detect fraudulent actions with the checking accounts.
-Ensure the proper auditing of checking accounts on a quarterly basis.
+Ensure the proper auditing of checking accounts on an annual basis.
 A duly appointed, disinterested third party will conduct audits.
-The management control checklist of the GPC must include the quarterly audit requirement.
+The management control checklist of the GPC must include the annual audit requirement.

 (iv) A/OPCs shall –